Adaptive Contrastive Search: Uncertainty-Guided Decoding for Open-Ended Text Generation: Results

 \subsection{Qualitative examples}

-We include qualitative examples to highlight the qualitative traits observed for different decoding strategies, exemplified by the generations displayed in Table \ref{tab:case_study_1} and the visualizations of the entropy, $k$, and $\alpha$ in Figure \ref{fig:decoding_behavior}.
+We present qualitative examples to illustrate the distinct characteristics of different decoding strategies.
+Table \ref{tab:case_study_1} highlights the generated text variations, while Figure \ref{fig:decoding_behavior} visualizes the behavior of key parameters such as entropy, $k$, and $\alpha$.